asolpshinning/nft-bridge/README.md

 - This application is written to work only on Algorand testnet and ETH Goerli testnet

+- If you like to test the live version of this app ([located here](https://nft-bridge.sundayakins.repl.co/)), you can mint your ERC-721 NFT using a deployable version of our NFT that we released via thirdWeb through [this link](https://thirdweb.com/0xFc63bAd66fB4f454378C404ae792CeE147b67AEf/ERC721), and then bridge into an Algorand NFT.

-- This application only works for NFTs with metadata uploaded to IPFS.
+- This application's front end only works for NFTs with metadata uploaded to IPFS.
 In other words, the url of either the ERC-721 NFT or Algorand NFT has to be an IPFS url.

 - This application will only bridge ERC-721 NFTs with ABIs similar to the Bridge Deployer's own.
 This means an entity or NFT Creator who would like to deploy this app would do it in such a way that it probably only works for the entity's or the Creator's ERC-721 NFTs.

+- It is assumed that the bridge deployer who wants people to bridge NFTs from Algorand to Ethereum has a particular ERC-721 NFT contract that mints the ethereum NFT for clients, after locking Algorand NFT.
+For this app, the ethereum contract is referred to as **goerliMinter** and thirdWeb made it easy for us to compile the solidity code, and share our deployable contract link with you.
+If you like to easily deploy the same contract for your bridge, you can use this [link](https://thirdweb.com/contracts/deploy/QmfDwN1uX8Bztdyo4p65ApiCahA37UTpf5hPLnUgaDa5iZ).

+- According to ERC-721 standards, all NFTs minted by our **goerliMinter** (which we used to demonstrate this bridge) would have the same contract address but different token IDs (e.g 1,2,3 etc...)

-- This application can be used to bridge any Algorand NFT (ARC3 and ARC69) to ERC-721 NFTs.
+- This application can be used to bridge any Algorand NFT into ERC-721 NFT.
+However, our front end demonstrated in this repo would only show (ARC-3 standard) images derived from the metadata url.
+We need to later further improve the app to eventually be able to show image url for Algorand NFTs with ARC-53 standard

+## Limitations

+- The only limitation currently faced for this bridge has to do with myAlgo wallet.
+When claiming NFT on Algorand or locking NFT on Alogrand during a bridging process, the pop up shows up two times instead of one time when calling a contract function

 ## Getting Started